An adult can register a change of their name if:

 Please note: A child's consent is required if the child is aged 12 years and over.
 A signed consent form must accompany the Statutory Declaration for Change of Name application.

 Following registration of a change of name the applicant will receive a Change of Name Certificate.
-If at a later date you need a replacement certificate application can be made by:
+You can get a replacement certificate by:

 Please note: access provisions apply to all searches.
 Please refer to the Access Policy for a list of those provisions.